On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

-Don’t be afraid to go outside the box and create a unique love interest that is charming in his own original way.
+Don’t be afraid to go outside the box and create a unique love interest who is charming in his original way.

-In her popular book GMC: Goal, Motivation, and Conflict, Debra Dixon says: “External motivation is usually the most important to establish early in the book.
+In her popular book GMC: Goal, Motivation, and Conflict, Debra Dixon says: “External motivation is necessary to establish early in the book.
 Internal motivation can take a bit longer to develop and be woven into the fabric of the story one thread at a time.”

 This is the perfect illustration of the driving force.
 There is a difference between goals and motivation.
 Both of them combined are what create your character’s driving force.

 For example, let’s say you have a character training for a marathon.
 He may have a couple of goals here.
 One might be to make it to 5k.
 Another might be to win and get the glory.